 The program has been in service on UNIX systems since 1991 and is a popular alternative to the standard FTP program, /usr/bin/ftp.
 NcFTP offers many ease-of-use and performance enhancements over the stock ftp client, and runs on a wide variety of UNIX platforms as well as operating systems such Microsoft Windows and Apple Mac OS X.

-Nmap ("Network Mapper") is a free open source utility for network exploration or security auditing.
-It was designed to rapidly scan large networks, although it works fine against single hosts.
+Nmap ("Network Mapper") is a free and open source (license) utility for network discovery and security auditing.
+Many systems and network administrators also find it useful for tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.
 Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.
-Nmap runs on most types of computers and both console and graphical versions are available.
-Nmap is free and open source.
+It was designed to rapidly scan large networks, but works fine against single hosts.

 p7zip is a port of 7za.exe for POSIX systems like Unix (Linux, Solaris, OpenBSD, FreeBSD, Cygwin, AIX, ...), MacOS X and BeOS.